blueprint-freespeech/gosling/docs/protocol.md

 - **Introduction Server** - A node's onion-service which listens for requests coming from clients who have never connected before that wish to become 'friends'.
 The introduction server and a client perform a handshake and exchange information required to reach the introduction server's endpoint server(s)[^1].
 An introduction server may serve as the introduction server for mutltiple endpoint applications.
 - **Endpoint Server** - A node's onion-service(s) which listen for connections coming from authenticated clients.
 The route to this server is protected with tor client authentication[^2].
 A node may have multiple simultaneous endpoint servers (each with a different onion-service id), as tor only supports a finite number of authenticated clients per onion service.

 Nodes communicate with each other using a BSON-based RPC protocol[^3].
 After a client connects and successfully authenticates with an endpoint server, we exit the Gosling handshake state machine and control over the RPC session is handed over to the endpoint's application.
-The endpoint application may then the RPC session and communicate over the underlying TCP socket directly.
+The endpoint application may then optionally end the RPC session and communicate over the underlying TCP socket directly.

 # Gosling Handshakes